Published: 07/09/2018 - Updated: 03/08/2020

 5. It prevents cardiac and circulatory weaknesses and problems.

-MORE IN THE JOY OF WELLNESSDietary Supplements: Advantages and Disadvantges
+MORE IN THE JOY OF WELLNESSAnorexia and Bulimia: a cure from the root

 6. Even though it seems absurd, it is ideal for healthy teeth and gums: it fights cavities, removes inflammation from the gums, and can even remove stains from the teeth (to do this, chew on lemon pulp, rinsing teeth later).